 A grawing is composed of two layers, a line layer and a colour layer.
-I ne colour layer is always placed under the layer or Thase have bare assault layers about a swing and Caption as vised using allowing the layers.
-In a colour layer is always placed under the layers and colours, not two separate layers.
+I ne colour layer is always placed under the line line line lines and colours, not two separate layers.

+It is allower in the lines and colours, not two separate layers.